tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 	<img src="/img/post/86-seconditeration2.jpg">
 </figure>

+After a day or so of sprinting, I felt a lot better about the direction and quickly put together the rest of the pages.

 ## Style Guide & Development

 <figure class="left two-fifths three--one-fifth">
 	<a href="https://dribbble.com/shots/3914162-V9-0-Style-Guide" class="wimage"><img src="https://cdn.dribbble.com/users/144905/screenshots/3914162/helen9-styleguide.jpg"></a>
 </figure>

-Before I jump into code, I put together a brief style guide so I can ensure that I'm not introducing any snowflake elements without reason.
+Before I jump into code, I put together a small style guide so I can ensure that I'm not introducing any snowflake elements without reason.
 I went back and forth between the style guide and my mock-ups to ensure I'm more or less following the rules but <em>I don't break my back.</em> There are diminishing returns if I try to be pixel-perfect with a mock-up made for myself.

 I built this website using HTML + SCSS using Jekyll and Github pages all of which I've made available on it's Github repo<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> for reference purposes.